sa6mwa/emrun/README.md

   it targets the same architecture as the host machine.
 - `Run` returns combined stdout and stderr; if you need separate streams, use `RunIO` and provide distinct `io.Writer`s.
+- When a fallback is required, the payload is written to a `0700` temporary file under the current user's default temp directory. `Close()` removes it.

 ## Embedding Scripts With `//go:embed`
 Shell scripts can also be embedded, which keeps helper logic tidy and separate